-On July 14, 2004, an undergraduate student employed by another government agency was injured while performing work with a Class IV neodymium (Nd): YAG laser at Los Alamos National Laboratory The student came to the Laboratory to work with a LANL scientist investigating the potential use of lasen in studying the composition of comets.
+On July 14, 2004, an undergraduate student employed by another government agency was injured while performing work with a Class IV neodymium (Nd) YAG laser at Los Alamos National Laboratory to work with a LANI. scientist investigating the potential use of lasers in studying the composition of comets.

-The scientist and student had set up a laser experiment designed to suspend and then analyze particles inside a vacuum target chamber using an unusual configuration that was neither described nor analyzed in work control documents.
+The scientist and student had set up a laser experiment designed to suspend and then analyze particles inside a vacuum target chamberusing an unusual configuration that was neither described nor analyzed in work control documents.
 The experiment used a Particle Generating (PG) laser to suspend the particles and the (Nd YAG) Laser Induced Breakdown Spectroscopy (LIBS) laser to vaporize the suspended particles.
 The PG laser was aligned vertically to allow the beam to enter through the top of the target chamber, the LIBS laser was aligned horizontally to allow the beam to enter through a side window.
 The scientist energized both laser power supplies and was operating the LIBS laser with the Q switch trigger cable disconnected (a mode the scientist believed did not allow the LIBS laser to produce a laser beam).
-With the O switch disabled and the LIBS laser's flashlamps operating, the scientist believed that only white light exited the laser's optical tube and traveled down the laser beam path.
+With the O switch disabled and the LIBS laser's flashlamps operating, the scientist believed that cally white light exited the laser's optical tube and taveled down the laser beam path.
 The scientist wanted to demonstrate that the PG laser could suspend particles from the sample and intended to use the light from the LBS laser to illuminate the suspended particles and make them visible inside the target chamber.

 The scientist fired and secured the PG laser and then observed the suspended particles illuminated by the LIBS laser inside the target chamber.
 He told the student he could see suspended particles and invited the student to take a look.
-As the student bent down to look into the chamber, she saw a flash and subsequently noted a reddishbrown substance floating in her left eye.
-Neither the scientist nor the student were wearing laser eve protection.
-The student was taken to LANL's occupational health facility (HSR-2) and was referred to several eye specialists.
-Laser eyedamage was confirmed.
-The student continues to experience loss of central vision in her left eve-Laser operations were suspended and the LANL Director as sembled a team to investigate the accident, determine the causal factors, and make recommendations.
+As the student bent down to look into the chamber, she saw a flash and subsequently noted a reddish brown substance floating in her left eye.
+Neither the scientist nor the student were wearing laser eye protection.
+The student were wearing laser eye protection the student were wearing laser eye protection.
+The student were wearing laser eye protection to the student were wearing laser eye protection.
+The student were wearing laser eye protection.
+The student were wearing laser eye protection.
+The student continues to conscience loss of certail vision in her left eye.

+Laser operations were suspended and the LANL Director assembled a team to investigate the accident, determine the causal factors, and make recommendations.